Becton, Dickinson and Co. (BDX). Below are some highlights from the above linked analysis:

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I held no position in BDX (0.0% of my Dividend Growth Portfolio).
+Full Disclosure: At the time of this writing, I held no position in BDX (0.0% of my Dividend Growth Portfolio) and was long MDT in my Dividend Growth Portfolio.
 See a list of all my dividend growth holdings here.

 - Johnson & Johnson (JNJ) Dividend Stock Analysis

 - Occidental Petroleum Corporation (OXY) Dividend Stock Analysis

 Popular Posts - Last 7 days

 A stock with a high yield doesn’t mean much if the dividend is cut or eliminated, and the stock price declines significantly.
 Sometimes it ...